maartenesser/kroonwerkschoonmaak/README.md

-This was a website that was created to help small entreperneurs against the corona regulations in the Netherlands.
+This is a website that was created to help small entreperneurs against the corona regulations in the Netherlands.